|« PreviousNext »|

 newproduct.example.com, and so on.

 If you're using Amazon Route 53 as your DNS service, you can create an alias resource record set instead of a CNAME.
-With an alias resource record set, you don't pay for Route 53 queries.
+With an alias resource record set, you don't pay for Amazon Route 53 queries.
 In addition, you can create an alias resource record set for a domain name at the zone apex (example.com).
 For more information, go to Routing Queries to an Amazon CloudFront Distribution in the Amazon Route 53 Developer Guide.

 If you want viewers to use HTTPS with an alternate domain names, additional configuration is required.
 For more information, see Using Alternate Domain Names and HTTPS.

 The following task list describes the process for using the CloudFront console to add an alternate domain name to your distribution so you can use your own domain name in your links instead of the CloudFront domain name that is associated with your distribution.